Indian Azalea (Rhododendron simsii) Growing and Care Guide

 Watering

-Water Indian Azalea liberally during the growing season while allowing the top 1-2 in. of soil to dry out between waterings to keep the soil consistently moist.
+Water Indian Azalea liberally during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist.

 For container-grown plants, do not allow the plant to sit in soggy soil.
 Ensure that the container has adequate drainage holes and that the soil is well-drained.